GLAM-Leeds/GLAM-Parti-ML/README.md

 **Steps to run GLAM-Parti-ML and reproduce the results of the paper**

-1. Download all folders and R scripts in your working directory
+1. Download all folders and R scripts in your working directory.

 2. Make sure that you've installed all R packages required.
 These can be found in the script 'Required_packages.R'.